Kefest1/Cron/README.md

 https://en.wikipedia.org/wiki/Cron

-Unlike the original it saves all scheduled tasks in RAM memory, therefore it can work with nanosecond precision, however tasks are canceled at system shutdown.
+Unlike the original it saves all scheduled tasks in RAM memory, therefore it can work with nanosecond precision, however tasks are canceled at system shutdown.<br/>
 Uses message queues. <br/>
-It also has a possibility of saving logs (implemented in my_logger file).
+It also has a possibility of saving logs (implemented in my_logger file).<br/>
-Using programme with wrong arguments may result in undefined behavior Tasks are being held in linked list.
+Using programme with wrong arguments may result in undefined behavior.<br/>
+Tasks are held in linked list.

 Sample usage:
 make <br/>